Call for Highlights - ISMB 2016

 - Optional: link to Google Video demonstrating presentation skills of presenter.

 - Only PDF submissions are acceptable.
-The submission system is currently unable to handle ASCII, Word, LaTeX, or anything other than standard PDF.
 It is the responsibility of the submitter to verify that the PDF is completely viewable/printable by all major operating systems (LINUX, MacOS, Windows).